alakeldev/ghost-cod-team-website-pp1/README.md

 ### Existing Features
 #### Navigation bar
-This is included across all the four pages, and provides people with an easy reference to navigate between the 'Home', 'Gallery', 'Missions' & 'Contact' pages.
+This is included across all the four pages, and provides people with an easy and animate reference to navigate between the 'Home', 'Gallery', 'Missions' & 'Contact' pages.

 ![Navigation bar](assets/readme-images/nav-bar.png)